LuoWatson/zoomlens.js/README.md

 </p>

 ## Options
-The options enable the customization of the zoom.
-They are defined as an object with the following properties:

 | Property       | Type                               | Default            | Example                                                             |
 | -------------- | ---------------------------------- | ------------------ | ------------------------------------------------------------------- |